UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <choice id="2" >
 <opt text="The Adelie species on Biscoe island are most prominent penguin in the data.">

-Although the Adelie species are present on Biscoe island, they are not the most occuring in our data.
+Although the Adelie species are present on Biscoe island, they are not the most occurring in our data.

 </opt>